MineStorm999/Ymir-Engine/README.md

 Currently in work, nothing to see jet.
 (have a look at the "Dev" Branches)

+# Installation:
+- Windows
+ 1.clone recursively
+ 2.install Windows SDK (at least v.10.0.20348.0)
+ 3.Install Vulkan SDK
+ 4.run deploy.bat
+ 5.your solution file should be in _Build

 # Roadmap:
 # Rendering
  - ✓ Bindless